 The authoritative Cairo newspaper, Al Ahram, reported from Washington on Thursday (21 June) that the Soviet Ambassador in Washington, Mr.

-The authoritative Cairo newspaper, Al Ahram, reported from Washington on Thursday (21 June) that the Soviet Ambassador in Washington, Mr. Anatoli Dobrynin, would be appointed Foreign Minister replacing Mr. Andrei Gromyko.
+Background: The authoritative Cairo newspaper, Al Ahram, reported from Washington on Thursday (21 June) that the Soviet Ambassador in Washington, Mr. Anatoli Dobrynin, would be appointed Foreign Minister replacing Mr. Andrei Gromyko.

 Al Ahram's Washington correspondent said Mr. Gromyko would be appointed Director of International Affairs at the Soviet Union's Communist Party Politburo.
 There has been no confirmation of the report from Soviet authorities.

 The Washington report says Mr. Dobrynin will be succeeded by Mr. Leonid Zamyatin, Director General of the Soviet News Agency Tass.

 SYNOPSIS: The Soviet Union's Foreign Minister, Mr. Andrei Gromyko, is to be replaced according to a report from Washington by the Cairo newspaper Al Ahram.
 Mr. Gromyko is seen here arriving in New York to attend the twenty-fifth anniversary session of the United Nations.
 Among the officials greeting him at the airport was the man Al Ahram named as his successor, Mr. Anatoli Dobrynin, Soviet Ambassador to the United States.